Maria V. Panchenko, Ph.D.

 Boston, MA 02118

-- Associate Research Scientist, Department of Biochemistry, Boston University School of Medicine, Boston, MA
+- Postdoctoral Fellow, Department of Biochemistry, Boston University School of Medicine, Boston, MA

-- Instructor of Medicine, Department of Medicine, Boston University Medical Center, Boston, MA
+- Instructor of Medicine, Nephrology, Department of Medicine, Boston University Medical Center, Boston, MA

+Project 3.
+Cell cycle control and colon cancer.
 Several HAT complexes have been linked to diseases, including cancers.
 Moreover, PHD zinc fingers of known HATs and other proteins such as p300, MOZ, MORF, AIRE, INGs are targets of mutations in several diseases.
-JADE1 and HBO1 may play a role in cancers and in cells regeneration after injuries.
+JADE1 and HBO1 may play a role in pathogenesis of colon adenocarcinomas.

 Konstantine Spirin, Ph.D., Research Associate Scientist